Investigating potential benefits of future sub-L1 missions with STEREO-A: Results

 \subsection{Link to Identified CME Events}

-Of the 47 observed geomagnetic storms, 20 are caused by CME events identified in Section~\ref{sec:differences} and listed in Table~\ref{tab:CME_events}.
-We link CME events and observed geomagnetic storms if the SYM-H minimum occurs within the time range of a CME event or 10 hours after its defined end time.
+In this Section we will investigate whether the observed geomagnetic storms are related to the identified CMEs from Section~\ref{sec:differences}.
+For this purpose, we define that a relation between CME events and observed geomagnetic storms exists, if the SYM-H minimum occurs within the duration of a CME event or within 10 hours of its end time, which is the L1 end time propagated to Earth.
+We find that of the 47 observed geomagnetic storms, 20 are caused by CME events listed in Table~\ref{tab:CME_events}.
 CME event 17 led to two identified minima in the observed SYM-H profile, resulting in 19 CME events being linked to 20 observed geomagnetic storms.
 Of these 19 CME events, 7 happen as STEREO-A is eastward of the Sun--Earth line and 12 as it is westward.
 In contrast, of the 32 CME events in Table~\ref{tab:CME_events}, 13 events do not cause a geomagnetic storm, with the east-west ratio being fairly balanced at 7:6.

 Focusing on correctly identified geomagnetic storms only, corresponding to the 26 GS events listed in Table~\ref{tab:GS_events}, 16 are caused by a CME event in Table~\ref{tab:CME_events}.
-As the modeled SYM-H indices miss one out of two minima that is caused by CME event 17, we arrive at 16 CME events being associated with 16 GS events, which are listed in Table~\ref{tab:CME_all_GS}.
+As the modeled SYM-H indices miss one out of two minima that are caused by CME event 17, we arrive at 16 CME events being associated with 16 GS events, which are listed in Table~\ref{tab:CME_all_GS}.
 This means that four geomagnetic storms that are associated with CME events are missed from STEREO-A data.
 These occur on 2023 January 1 2023, 2023 March 15, 2023 July 16 2023, and 2023 September 25, all of which are of moderate strength.
 In contrast, using STEREO-A data, moderate geomagnetic storms are forecasted for CME events 2, 8, 13, and 20 but not observed (corresponding to the false alarms in Figure~\ref{fig:hits_misses_false_alarms}, occurring on 2023 January 5, 2023 May 11, 2023 August 2, and 2023 November 14).
 This results in ten true negative detections, i.e., CME events that cause neither an observed nor modeled geomagnetic storm.
 Table~\ref{tab:CME_all_GS} provides a summary of the number of hits, misses, false alarms, and true negatives, where we also indicate whether or not a modeled geomagnetic storm from Table~\ref{tab:GS_events} is linked to a CME event from Table~\ref{tab:CME_events}.

 Figure~\ref{fig:rmse} shows the RMSE of the 26 GS events between modeled and observed geomagnetic indices, where blue stars indicate observed moderate geomagnetic storms and yellow stars storms of at least intense strength (SYM-H~$\leq -100$~nT).
 The RMSE is calculated for the duration of the observed geomagnetic storm, where we identify the start mainly due to a sudden increase in the SYM-H profile (likely corresponding to a sudden storm commencement) and the end when the SYM-H values return to pre-storm levels.
 Furthermore, in Figure~\ref{fig:rmse}, we highlight whether the geomagnetic storm is caused by a CME event from Table~\ref{tab:CME_events} and \ref{tab:CME_all_GS} by circling these events.
 As can be seen, most of the intense geomagnetic storms (79\%) are caused by a CME event observed by both STEREO-A and L1.
 With more CMEs being geoeffective as STEREO-A is west of the Sun--Earth line, we also get a higher rate of correctly identified geomagnetic storms there.